 Kathy Swaile, Vice President, Human Resources and Facilities

-Christina Djokoto, Vice-President, Quality, Improvement and Operational Readiness
+Christina Djokoto, Vice-President, Quality, Performance and Organizational Excellence

 Karen Fitzpatrick, Vice President Strategic Initiatives

 President & CEO

 Bridget is a results-driven professional with extensive experience in health-care management, and a solid background in business.
 Regarded for her integrity, vision and consultative-style, she has become a trusted partner in the community-based health-care sector to lead delivery of integrated programming and services to children and youth with disabilities and special needs, with a focus on accountability, organizational performance and change management.